 Leadership Envelopes

-In this activity, participants discuss in groups to translate abstract leadership principles into real-life applications and behaviors.
+In this activity, participants discuss in groups how to translate abstract leadership principles into real-life applications and behaviors.
 Each group can take multiple rounds to build upon each other.
 In the end, they can together identify the best ideas or the most valuable behaviors.

 Leadership Pizza

-2. Inspiring team members
+2. Inspiring Team Members

 Great leaders can inspire their members.
 Inspirational is among the most important leadership traits that should not be ignored in your training.
 The below leadership training exercise will allow your employees to understand what makes inspiring leadership:

-Leadership Advice from your Role Model
+Leadership Advice from Your Role Model

 The activity requires participants to ask themselves what kind of advice they can be asked as their role models.
 Then discuss in a group these pieces of advice and reconcile contradicting points.
-This leadership training exercise can introduce the situational leadership concept when there are diverse enough responses.
+This leadership training exercise for employees can introduce the situational leadership concept when there are diverse enough responses.

-3. Improving team spirit and cohesion
+3. Improving Team Spirit and Cohesion

 Crocodile River